Keil-Lynch/Auto-Repair-Application/README.md

 4. After input, the user then clicks on the Display bill button to generate the total cost for fabor per/hour. and cost of parts and supplies to be combined in a total cost for both.
 5. Output will show the user the total costs for the auto repair service.

+***Note; Labor charge is $35 per hour and 0.05 percent sales tax is already include into the program.